moyano83/Designing-Data-Intensive-Applications/README.md

     * Lot of ambiguity around the encoding of numbers: XML doesn't distinguish between strings containing numbers and numbers, and JSON can't specify the precission of numbers
-    * JSON and XML have good support for Unicode character strings, but they don’t support binary strings.
+    * JSON and XML have good support for Unicode character strings, but they don't support binary strings.
 These strings are usually encoded using Base64, which increases the data size
     * There is optional schema support for XML and JSON, but it is complicated to implement
     * CSV does not have any schema, up to the application to interpret the data.
 Additions are complicated to handle